 There are few sights more cheering after a long winter, than a new bloom of snowdrops.
-The delicate white flower is the herald of spring, and in the midst of recession, a reminder that pleasure doesn’t always mean shelling out.
+The delicate white flower is the herald of spring, and in the midst of lockdown, a reminder that pleasure doesn’t always mean having to travel far from home.

 Despite its fragile appearance, the snowdrop is a hardy plant, which flowers for longer when the weather is cold.
 Due to the extreme cold of this winter, snowdrops may flower late compared to recent years, possibly around the end of January.
 This is good news for the flowers, as a mild winter can tempt them to bloom earlier, leaving them at risk from late frosts.
 A more traditional, cold winter means the flowers are better protected.

 Apparently soldiers in the Crimean war were so taken with the flowers, that they brought home specimens to replant in their gardens.
 And it is easy to see why, as the cheerful snowdrop has become an emblem of approaching spring.